departmentfortransport/street-manager-docs/docs/_articles/business-rules-test-1.md

 ### 16.1.
 Non-notifiable works reference number

-* The historic works reference number is generated in the following format: {WRN}-xxxxx-{numerical suffix}
-    * **WRN** - See the works reference number section for more details.
+* The WRN will be generated in the same way as the WRN for a PAA/PA.
+See 'Works reference number (WRN)' section for more information.
-    * **Numerical suffix** - A minimum of two numbers starting from 01 for the first FPN created on the works record and counts up consecutively for each additional FPN (i.e. -01, -02, -03 etc).
+    * Workstream and promoter works reference must be specified.

 ### 16.2.
+Adding records for non-notifiable works

+* The following records may be created for non-notifiable works:
+    * Reinstatement
+* In addition to the reinstatement record, a new non-notifiable works record will be automatically created.
+* See works statuses for more details on how works records are differentiated.

+### 16.3.
 Managing non-notifiable works

-* PAs may be created on an existing non-notifiable works record.
-    * Workstream to be specified when creating the first PA and may be different to what was previously set in EToN.
-    * The non-notifiable works reference number will not change.
+* The following can be added to a non-notifiable works record:
-* See works statuses for more details on how works records are differentiated.
+    * PAA/PAs
+    * Number of inspection units
+    * Reinstatements
+    * Scheduled inspections
+    * Inspections
+    * FPNs
+    * Files
+    * Comments